Seafarers working on board a ship must have the valid certification or endorsements.

 Singapore CoCs are currently recognised by 62 maritime administrations to enable Singapore certificate holders to work onboard foreign flagged ships.

-Applications for assessment of eligibility for Deck Officer and Marine Engineer Officer examinations should be made online through our e-services page (e-Certification for seafarers section).
+Applications for Certification and Endorsements, Revalidation of COC, Tanker Endorsements, Applications for assessment of eligibility for Deck Officer and Marine Engineer Officer Examinations should be made online through digitalPORT@SG portal.